Omega-Numworks/Omega-Guide/docs/troubleshooting.md

 There are multiple possible causes:

+---

 #### All platforms:

 <Tabs
   defaultValue="button"
   values={[
-    {label: 'You didn't press on the right button', value: 'button'}, {label: 'The driver or config file isn't installed on Windows or Linux', value: 'driver'}, ]}>
+    {label: "You didn't press on the right button", value: 'button'}, {label: "The driver or config file isn't installed on Windows or Linux", value: 'driver'}, ]}>
   <TabItem value="button">Make sure you are pressing the right button, if you are in Recovery mode, press "Recovery" and not "Detect Calculator".</TabItem>
-  <TabItem value="driver">Open the [Rescue page](https://numworks.com/rescue/) on NumWorks' website and it will give it and tell you how to install it. **Don't plug in your calculator to make sure you don't lock it.**</TabItem>
+  <TabItem value="driver">Open the <a href="https://numworks.com/rescue/">Rescue page</a> on NumWorks' website and it will give it and tell you how to install it. **Don't plug in your calculator to make sure you don't lock it.**</TabItem>
 </Tabs>

+---

 #### Linux specific cases: